ton-community/ton-docs/docs/contribute/sample-tutorial.md

     - Use \```json when highlighting valid JSON.
 (For invalid JSON examples use \```text instead.)
     - \```bash should *only* be used in code blocks where you need to have # style comments.
 This must be done carefully because in many situations the # character will render as a markdown heading.
 Typically, the Table of Contents will be affected if this occurs.
 - Do not use `pre-formatted text` for emphasis; instead, use only **bold** or *italic* text.
-- Add Images or code blocks to reflect the expected terminal output.
+- Add images or code blocks to reflect the expected terminal output.

 - Take an error-driven approach when writing your tutorial.
 Add common errors and troubleshooting steps. *For example:*